jamalgaddis/jamalgaddis.github.io/_posts/2020-07-18-dedication.markdown

 Skin in the ordinary sun not bear\\
-Witness and give birth to my newest\\
+Witness and give birth to my\\
-Year?
+Newest year?